What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-Unless the company is exempt (see below), companies must appoint a statutory auditor and file an auditor’s report on their accounts, strategic report and directors’ report (at the same time as filing their annual accounts).
+Unless the company is exempt (see below), companies must appoint a statutory auditor and file an auditor's report on their accounts, strategic report, and directors' report (at the same time as filing their annual accounts).

-Exemption for small/dormant/qualifying subsidiary companies – but these companies must still file unaudited
+Exemption for small/dormant/qualifying subsidiary companies – but these companies must still file unaudited accounts at Companies House.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?